 There will often be drawings, blueprints, and graphics that come with the RFP in a bidding process.
 These visual representations are important as they give you the full scope of the job.
 If you’re dealing with a homeowner, ask if they still have the blueprint of their home.
 If not, conducting a site visit to assess the electrical needs is beneficial.
 Even though you’re doing electrical work, you should still make sure you’re inspecting all of the architectural drawings you’re given.
 There are many other components of a house that may become obstacles to your work, such as the:

 Reviewing these drawings is necessary to complete a material takeoff.

 Material takeoffs are an important part of the estimating process for many construction projects and serve as a sort of electrical material pricing guide.
 By using the blueprints for the house, you can build a list of materials necessary to complete the job.
 This list is referred to as a material takeoff list and helps you in providing a detailed breakdown of costs.
 Typical materials in your materials takeoff list include:

 - Electrical roof conduits.

-Your list also allows you to calculate material costs, which should be broken down in your estimate.
+Your list also helps in calculating material costs, which should be broken down in your estimate.

 Step 5: Calculate labor costs

 Once you know what kind of work will be involved, it’s time to calculate your labor costs.
 The simplest way to charge for residential electrical work is by the hour, making it easy to calculate labor costs.
-According to the Bureau of Labor Statistics, the median pay of an electrician is $27.36 per hour, so you will likely pay your employees a wage similar to this amount.
+Our research indicates that the median pay of an electrician is $27.36 per hour, so you will likely pay your employees a wage similar to this amount.
 To get your overall hourly rate, figure out how many workers it takes to complete a job, then add up each of their hourly pay rates to get your total hourly labor rate.
 Next, multiply your hourly labor rate by the number of hours you estimate the job will take.

 Hourly labor rate x number of hours = total labor rate